salexzee/Easify/CONTRIBUTE.md

 If you're fixing a bug, make sure it doesn't break any existing code and check if the tests are passing before submitting your PR.

+Make sure you submit your PR from your branch.
+This makes life easier for everyone involved.
+Don't stack a bunch of unrelated changes into 1 branch.
+Be liberal with your use of branches, they won't hurt you.